dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

 # Using the StoredProcedureFramework

+**PLEASE NOTE: THIS DOCUMENT IS STILL BEING UPDATED FOLLOWING AN API CHANGE FOR MULTIPLE RECORDSETS!**

 ## Representing Stored Procedures in Code
 (All code examples can be found in the **Examples** folder of the **Dibware.StoredProcedureFramework.Tests** project